NCAA Division I Football Bowl Subdivision: Current conferences

-Most of the 136 FBS schools are members of an FBS conference, but there are also a small number of independent schools.
+Most of the 138 FBS schools are members of an FBS conference, but there are also a small number of independent schools.
 Since the Western Athletic Conference discontinued football sponsorship prior to the 2013 season, there have been ten conferences in the FBS.
 Through the 2023 season, all of the FBS conferences had between 10 and 14 members, although independent Notre Dame has a scheduling agreement with the then-14-member ACC.
 The ten conferences are split into two groups for the purposes of the College Football Playoff.
 The "Power Four conferences" consist of most of the largest and best-known college athletic programs in the country.
 A school from one of the power conferences (including the Pac-12, which was a power conference prior to 2024) won every BCS National Championship Game (which operated from 1999 to 2014), and has won every College Football Playoff National Championship.
-The remaining five conferences are known as the "Group of Five".
-Any conference may split its teams into two divisions; however, as of the 2024 season, the only FBS conference that uses divisions is the SBC.
+The remaining six conferences are known as the "Group of Six".
+Any conference may split its teams into two divisions; however, since the 2024 season, the only FBS conference that uses divisions is the SBC.
 The American, the Big 12, and CUSA all previously utilized division systems before abandoning them after losing some of their member schools to realignment: UConn left the American in July 2020, and Marshall, Old Dominion, and Southern Miss left CUSA in July 2022, leaving both those conferences with an odd number of members, while the Big 12 has not used divisions since the early-2010s conference realignment left it with 10 members.
 The Pac-12, however, chose to abandon divisions entirely as a result of the NCAA Division I Council ruling that conferences would no longer be required to maintain divisions in order to hold a conference championship.
 It was the first conference to entirely abandon divisions due to this, with the ACC and MW announcing similar intentions for 2023, and the Big Ten, MAC, and SEC doing the same for 2024.
 Since the 2018 season, all conferences have held a championship game that determines the conference champion.
 The Sun Belt was the last conference to launch a championship game, as well as the most recent to split into divisions for football, with both the title game and the divisional alignment debuting in 2018.
 That conference chose to form football divisions despite having only 10 football members; it has since expanded to 14 members while maintaining its divisional alignment.